-When we come from a place of scarcity, or a "there's not enough" type of behavior, we operate out of fear.
-There are lots of opportunities out there and plenty of money to go around, and successful women know this.
-Remind yourself of this anytime you feel otherwise.
+When we come from a place of scarcity — or a "there's not enough" type of behavior — we operate out of fear.
+There are lots of opportunities out there and plenty of money to go around.
+Successful women know this, so remind yourself of this anytime you feel otherwise.

-If you know of women looking for work or a better position, get their information so you can refer them to others when an opportunity might present itself.
+If you know of women looking for work or a better position, get their information so you can refer them if/when an opportunity arises.

 Everyone has a story and reason for doing whatever it is they're doing.
-Don't assume you know someone else's reasons, and regardless, don't spread rumors or gossip about other women.
+Don't assume you know someone else's reasons, so don't spread rumors or gossip about it.

 To help increase opportunities and pay equality for women, it helps when women hire and support other women when they're in a position to do so.
 It also helps to highlight and encourage other women when the opportunities arise.
 What goes around, comes around.

-Per the Institute for Women's Policy Research (IWPR), women earned only 79 cents for every dollar earned by their male counterparts in 2015.
-If change continues at the same rate that it's continued at for the past fifty years, it will take another forty-four years for women to finally receive pay equal to men—that's not until 2059!
 We need to do better.
-Maybe, just maybe, we can help close that gap faster as women if we treat other women as our equals.
-We need to be lifting other women up to support them and celebrate them vs. trying to bring them down.
-In doing so, we all benefit with a healthier workplace for men and women, alike.
+Maybe we can help close that gap faster as women if we treat other women as our equals.
+Women need to be lifting, supporting, and celebrating other women instead of trying to bring them down.
+In doing so, we all benefit with a healthier workplace for all.